mustabbas/Flutter-Shop/README.md

 # Flutter Shop

-This project for managment budget.
-It was build for a Capstone Project for the Microverse Ruby on Rails module.
+This project shop app using flutter.

 ## Built With